ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-There is one YANG module in the "ietf-incident" model, which defines technology independent abstraction of network incident construct for alarm, log, performance metrics, etc.  The information reported in the network incident include Root cause, priority,impact, suggestion, etc.
+There is one YANG module in the "ietf-incident" model, which defines technology independent abstraction of network incident construct for alarm, log, performance metrics, etc.  The information reported in the network incident include probable cause, priority,impact, suggestion, etc.

 At the top of "ietf-incident" module is the Network Incident.
 Network incident is represented as a list and indexed by "incident-id".